NPellet/lambda-wrappers/README.md

 Here are the rules we generally apply:

-- If you have called `setInputSchema`, the handler will look at the schema type:
+- If you have called the yup or zod validator, we infer from the `interface` of the schema and set it for you..

-  - If it's an `ObjectSchema`, it will run JSON.parse before validation
-  - If it's a `StringSchema`, it will run no parsing before validation
-  - If it's a `NumberSchema`, it will run parseFloat before validation

 - If the schema is not set, but `setTsInputType` was called, then the handler will use JSON.parse
 - If `setNumberInputType`, `setStringInputType` or `setBinaryInputType` is used instead of `setTsInputType`, then the handler will parse a float, nothing and a base64 buffer, respectively

 - If nothing is called, there will do no parsing and the type will unknown anyway.
 In other words, you will get a string for API Gateway, SQS and SNS, and potentially a JSON for the Event Bridge.
+- For the API Gateway, if the `Content-Type` headers of the request are `application/json`, we'll use JSON.parse to parse the body.

 ## <a name='Metering'></a>Metering